 Eat: Dinner at Union Oyster House or Emmets Irish Pub

 If you are a fan of oysters, lobster or in general seafood, then you HAVE to stop at Union Oyster House.
 The restaurant is located on the Freedom Trail and it is America’s oldest restaurant.
 They opened their doors in 1826 and has since been established as a National Historical Landmark.

-The oysters were very fresh and savory, and the lobster was superb.
+The oysters were very fresh and savoury, and the lobster was superb.
 If you are a history buff, experiencing the first ever restaurant in the USA is a must.

-When I first started researching about Boston, I asked a local Bostonian to recommend some spots.
+When I first started researching about this Boston 2-day itinerary, I asked a local Bostonian to recommend some spots.

 One of the restaurants or pub she recommended to me was Emmets.
 I live in Texas, where there is no such thing as a real Irish pub, so I was sold right away on the idea.